scobru/gun-authd/README.md

 > **NO PASSWORD RECOVERY**: If you forget your password, your identity is **permanently lost**.
 There is no "forgot password" feature.
 This is a fundamental property of deterministic key derivation, not a bug.

 > [!WARNING]
-> **PASSWORD STRENGTH IS CRITICAL**: Since there is no random salt protecting against rainbow tables, weak passwords like `123456` or `password` are extremely vulnerable.
-Enforce minimum password requirements in your application.
+> **BREAKING CHANGE v2**: This version uses Argon2id instead of PBKDF2.
+Users from v1 cannot login with the same credentials - they will get a different key pair.

 > [!WARNING]
+> **PASSWORD STRENGTH IS CRITICAL**: Built-in validation requires minimum 8 characters with reasonable entropy.
+You can disable this with `opt.skipValidation = true` but this is not recommended.

+> [!IMPORTANT]
 > **PASSWORD CHANGE = NEW IDENTITY**: Changing your password creates a completely different public key.
 You would need to migrate all your data to a new user identity.

-> [!IMPORTANT]
-> **This is NOT a drop-in replacement for all use cases.** Standard Gun auth with random salt is still more appropriate for consumer applications where users expect password reset functionality.

 ---